BestReviews is reader-supported and may earn an affiliate commission. Details

-Pack of 3 pink pacifiers with a loop for attaching clips.
-Made of 100% silicone.
-Area with skin contact is butterfly-shaped and has ventilation holes.
+Comes with 6 pastel pacifiers that include a loop for attaching clips.
+Made of 100% silicone that doesn't contain BPA.
+Area that contacts the skin is butterfly-shaped and has ventilation holes.
 Dishwasher- and sterilizer-safe.
-For ages newborn through 5 months.
+For ages 0-6 months.

-Nipple may be too large for some babies.
+Nipples may be too large for younger babies.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.